B-awhite/learn-co-sandbox/destinations/README.md

-Description
+# Description

 In this application a user can signup with a username and password.
-The user then has options to create delete and edit their own list of travel destinations they'd like to travel to.
+The user then has option to create destinations they might wish to visit.
+Once created, that user then has the option to edit and/or delete their destination.

-install Instructions
+## install Instructions

 Clone this repo
 bundle install
 run using shotgun or rack up

-Contributing
+## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/'humorous-system-1015'/beauty.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

-License
+## License
-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the [MIT](https://opensource.org/licenses/MIT)